kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/Metros-Part3.md

     ﻿metroDegreeDistribution: Array[(Int, Double)] = Array((1,0.6428571428571429), (2,0.14285714285714285),
     (3,0.07142857142857142), (5,0.07142857142857142), (9,0.03571428571428571), (14,0.03571428571428571))

+## Graph the results

-Plot degree distribution and the histogram of node degrees.
+Plot degree distribution and the histogram of vertex degrees.

 input: